To Bundle or Not Bundle?

 The First Bundling Issue

-Do you remember back when Category 6A cabling was ratified to support 10 Gig Ethernet?
+Do you remember when Category 6A cabling was ratified to support 10 Gig Ethernet?
 One of the first things we learned about this cable type was that alien crosstalk had become a concern, and not bundling cables was one way to reduce that phenomena.
 In fact, standards bodies like TIA, ISO/IEC and BICSI, as well as most cable manufacturers, recommended letting Category 6A cables have a “natural lay” in pathways and to avoid overfilling conduits.

 Despite the recommendations, many installers continued to deploy neatly bundled cables to showcase their neat work and please the customer.
-For high-performing Category 6A cables with innovative designs that reduced alien crosstalk, bundling also proved to not be a significant concern.
-And thankfully alien crosstalk testing is easy with your Fluke Networks’ DSX CableAnalyzer copper cable certifier.
+For high-performing Category 6A cables with innovative designs that reduced alien crosstalk, bundling proved to not be a significant concern.
+And alien crosstalk testing is easy with your Fluke Networks’ DSX CableAnalyzer copper cable certifier.

 The Latest Bundling Issue

 The 2017 National Electric Code (NFPA 70) requires that cables carrying more than 60W comply with the bundling requirements per the ampacity table for 4-pair 22, 23, 24 and 26 AWG cables found in section 725.144.
-To determine the recommended bundle size using the ampacity table, one must know the temperature rating and gauge of the cable, as well as the ampacity (current expressed in amperes) carried by each conductor in the cable.
+To determine the recommended bundle size using the ampacity table, you must know the temperature rating and gauge of the cable, as well as the ampacity (current expressed in amperes) carried by each conductor in the cable.

 The NEC also says you can avoid using the ampacity table (which many find confusing and cumbersome) by deploying an LP-rated cable without any limit on the number of cables installed in bundles.
 LP cables are listed by UL as suitable for carrying power and data circuits up to their marked ampere limit for each conductor without exceeding the temperature rating of the cable.